Documentation/Orra Press

 Spectral's Resonance control is powerful but it is a dynamic tool - it only acts when the targeted bins exceed the threshold.
 For static tonal shaping, use an EQ.
 For taming peaks that only happen sometimes, Spectral is the right tool.

-If you've struggled with sidechain routing in your DAW — especially trying to send from one bus to another bus in DAWs that don't support it natively — Orra Link bypasses the host entirely.
-Drop Orra Link on the source track, pick a Link channel, then on Orra Press select that same Link channel as the card's sidechain source.
+If you've struggled with sidechain routing in your DAW - especially trying to send from one bus to another in DAWs that don't support it natively - Orra Link bypasses the host entirely.
+Drop Orra Link on the source track, pick a channel (or let Auto mode assign one), then on Orra Press select that source by name as the card's sidechain.
 Works in every DAW we've tested.

 Use the “?” tips toggle